 Any of our standard pressure sensitive labels are available alongside direct mark technology and of course ceramic labels.

-When it comes to ceramic labels little customization to the label is available outside of the sequence and label placement—you can choose whether you would prefer a custom or generic sequence and whether you would prefer linear barcodes, round 2D barcodes for the bottom of your tubes or both.
+When it comes to ceramic labels little customization to the label is available outside of the sequence and label placement—you can choose whether you would prefer a custom or generic sequence and whether you would prefer linear barcodes or 2D barcodes for the bottom of your tubes or both.
 Colored circular labels for color coding are also available for the bottoms of vials.

 There is also a range of additional services you can take advantage of to better suit your needs.
 Custom sorting and kitting options are available and you pick your preferred packaging.
 Another service that is completely optional, but often helpful to customers purchasing ceramic labels is tare weighing.
 We will tare weigh your tubes and provide a report so the first round of weighing is finished before your order reaches your facility.